AlgoMaster Logo

 Thread-to-thread coordination can be as cheap as reading and writing memory (with the right synchronization).
 Process communication usually involves system calls and often data copying.

-For high-frequency coordination, threads tend to win.
+For high-frequency coordination, threads have the advantage.

 3. Resource efficiency matters